dynatrace-oss/vectorscan4j/README.md

 ### 3. No support for Vector mode execution

-Currently, there is no support for vectorscan's Vector mode execution.
+Currently, there is no support for Vectorscan's Vector mode execution.

 ## Third-Party Licenses

-This repository bundles prebuilt native binaries for vectorscan under:
+This repository bundles prebuilt native binaries for Vectorscan under:

 - `src/main/resources/native/linux/x86_64/libvectorscan.so`
 - `src/main/resources/native/linux/aarch64/libvectorscan.so`